Parts 1 and 2 are linked here if you need to catch up.

 If you’re late to the party you should check out part 1 of my recap.

-With the main panel I wanted to see out of my reach I instead took advantage off my room, and lounged around getting ready to face the day.
+With the main panel I wanted to see out of my reach I instead took advantage of my room, and lounged around getting ready to face the day.
 As well as prepared to face the public.
 On to my first panel of the day: Geek Year 1989 on the American Sci-Fi Classics track.
-It was a Needless Things presents panel so Dave, Nicole, Rebeccah Wood, and I were on with special guest Gary Mitchell.
+It was a Needless Things presents panel so Dave, Nicole, Rebeccah Wood, and I were on with special guests Jon Carr and Gary Mitchell.
 Dave records everything so I’m sure you’ll get some audio on both of our panels from Friday.
 You can also hear Nicole and I get publicly shamed for not following through with the costumes Dave requested we bring for a “bit” he wanted to do.
 Dave just loves his bits.
 This one was tough for me since I had just done the 1989 podcast a few months ago.
 Two of my top picks were Bill and Ted’s Excellent Adventure and UHF.
 Not only could I not reuse my podcast picks, but I was doing individual panels on both of them for the Classic track later in the weekend.
 So I had come up with all new things.
 It was a real head scratcher, and a good way to start off my panel filled con though.

 Continue reading “Beth’s Dragon Con Recap – Part 2”